 Investing in Gold Companies Directly

-Investing directly in stocks engaged in gold-related businesses is an effective way to give investors exposure to gold.
-The rationale behind investing in gold miners, explorers, and refiners or royalty companies is that these companies benefit from operating leverage when the price of gold rises.
+Investing directly in Canadian gold stocks engaged in gold-related businesses is an effective way to expose investors to gold.
+The rationale behind investing in gold miners, explorers, refiners or royalty companies is that these companies benefit from operating leverage when the price of gold rises.

 Investors should deeply study a company’s balance sheet, debt levels, operating and net profit margins, return of equity, free cash flow, etc. They should also have some sector-specific knowledge such as cost of extraction per ounce, cost of mining per ounce, extraction ratio, etc.

-There are two main types of gold-exposed companies: miners/explorers/refiners, and the second being royalty companies.
-Miners/Explorers/Refiners are directly engaged in the production of gold from raw to processed bars, coins, etc. On the other hand, royalty companies buy mines and then partner with miners that bear the mine’s entire development and operating costs.
+There are two main types of gold-exposed companies: miners/explorers/refiners and the second being royalty companies.
+Miners/Explorers/Refiners are directly engaged in producing gold from raw to processed bars, coins, etc. On the other hand, royalty companies buy mines and then partner with miners that bear the mine’s entire development and operating costs.
 In return, the royalty companies get a part of the revenue of the mine.